 Raspberry Pi Zero 2W

-Install Raspberry Pi OS Bullseye onto a SD card using the Raspberry Pi Imager (rpi-imager).
 I have used the rpi-imager tool on my Ubuntu desktop, my Mac laptop, as well as my Raspberry Pi 4 desktop.
-For this document, I'm using rpi-imager installed on my Mac, which has an SD drive attached.

 I'm using version v1.7.2 in this example.